Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-future-enhancements-english.rst

 The load balancer, which is a singleton, will create actors remotely, on one of the available nodes, based on its balancing policy.

-A priori the load balancer does not strictly need to create actors synchronously (as it will serialize their AAI assignment), but it needs anyway to return to the caller a notification that the created actors are ready, so that the caller can continue its operations without race conditions (ex: for a creating actor, it means finishing its own tick).
+A priori the load balancer does not strictly need to create actors synchronously (as it will serialize their AAI assignment), but it needs anyway to return to the caller a notification that the created actors are ready, so that the caller can continue its operations without race conditions (e.g. for a creating actor, it means finishing its own tick).
 Otherwise one could not be sure for example that the created actor managed to properly subscribe to its time manager during the same tick.

 As actors may have to be created either before or in the course of a simulation, there are two ways of telling the load balancer to spawn them: